Check if a number is a Krishnamurthy Number or not

 Input : 145 Output : YES Explanation: 1! + 4! + 5! = 1 + 24 + 120 = 145, which is equal to input, hence YES.
 Input : 235 Output : NO Explanation: 2! + 3! + 5! = 2 + 6 + 120 = 128, which is not equal to input, hence NO.

-The idea is simple, we compute sum of factorials of all digits and then compare the sum with n.
+The idea is simple, we compute the sum of factorials of all digits and then compare the sum with n.

-Interestingly, there are exactly four krishnamurthy numbers i.e. 1, 2, 145 and 40585 known to us.
+Interestingly, there are exactly four Krishnamurthy numbers i.e. 1, 2, 145, and 40585 known to us.

 This article is contributed by DANISH KALEEM.
-If you like GeeksforGeeks and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or mail your article to email@example.com.
+If you like GeeksforGeeks and would like to contribute, you can also write an article using write.geeksforgeeks.org or mail your article to email@example.com.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.

-Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above.
+Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above